Geography

 Planning focuses on the objectives and geographical skills to be taught and well as those which they can learn through discovery in continuous provision.
 Planning will begin by looking at prior knowledge, which will then be built on over the course of the term.
 Classrooms have an enquiry area which is used to promote geographical understanding and to practise and embed skills.

 Our children’s learning is enriched through a variety of experiences to enhance their knowledge of the world around them.
-Our school grounds and local area provide excellent opportunities for fieldwork including walks around the local area, exploring woodland and trips to the local library and church.
+Our school grounds and local area provide excellent opportunities for fieldwork including walks around the local area and exploring the nearby woodland.

 Our Geography Curriculum is progressive and builds on key skills in the different geographical themes.
 We focus on progression of knowledge and skills and also on vocabulary which also form part of the units of work.

-- Progress is measured through teacher assessments at the end of each term.
-Children are assessed as emerging, expected, or exceeding against the planned objectives.
+• Progress is measured through regular teacher assessments.
+These take place at the end of each unit of work taught and judgements are made against the planned objectives.
+The judgements are used to ensure consistency of assessment across all year groups.
 This allows for data analysis to identify any gaps of knowledge or skills.
 This can then be identified for teacher’s future planning.